groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/barcodesettings/_index.md

 ```

 Sets a base x-dimension, that is, the smallest width of the unit of barcode bars and spaces.
-Measured in com.groupdocs.assembly.BarcodeSettings\#getGraphicsUnit() / com.groupdocs.assembly.BarcodeSettings\#setGraphicsUnit(int).
+Measured in [BarcodeSettings\#getGraphicsUnit--](../../com.groupdocs.assembly/barcodesettings\#getGraphicsUnit--) / [BarcodeSettings\#setGraphicsUnit-int-](../../com.groupdocs.assembly/barcodesettings\#setGraphicsUnit-int-).
 When barcode scaling is applied through a template, an actual x-dimension is calculated upon the base x-dimension and a scaling factor.

 **Parameters:**
 | Parameter | Type | Description |